Claims to the first airplane flight: Wrights

 The Wrights' claim to a historic first flight was largely accepted by U.S. newspapers but inaccurately reported initially.
 In January 1904 they issued a statement to newspapers accurately describing the flights.
 After an announced public demonstration in May 1904 in Dayton, the Wrights made no further effort to publicize their work, and were advised by their patent attorney to keep details of their machine confidential.
 In 1905 a few dozen people witnessed flights by the Wright Flyer III.
 Pioneers such as Octave Chanute and the British Army officer Lt.
 Col. John Capper were among those who believed the Wrights' public and private statements about their flights.

 In 1906, almost three years after the first flights, the U.S. Army rejected an approach from the Wrights on the basis that their proposed machine's ability to fly had not been demonstrated.

 By 1907 the Wrights' claims were accepted widely enough for them to be in negotiations with Britain, France and Germany as well as their own government, and early in 1908 they concluded contracts with both the US War Department and a French syndicate.
 In May, Wilbur sailed for Europe in order to carry out acceptance trials for the French contract.
 On 4 July 1908, Glenn Curtiss gave the first widely publicised public demonstration of flight in the USA.
 As a result, the Wright brothers' prestige fell.
 Subsequent flights of both brothers that year went on to astonish the world and their early claims gained almost universal public recognition as legitimate.

-Subsequent criticisms of the Wrights have included: accusations of secrecy before coming to Europe in 1908, the use of a catapult-assisted launch, and such a lack of aerodynamic stability as to make the machine almost unflyable.
+Subsequent criticisms of the Wrights have included: accusations of secrecy before coming to Europe in 1908, and the use of a catapult-assisted launch.